RyArnz/csc494-smart-media-server/README.md

 media.arnzenserver.org  ->  Plex
 ```

-Nginx Proxy Manager is important because it allows the system to use clean domain names instead of exposing services through raw IP addresses and port numbers.
+Nginx Proxy Manager allows the project to use clean domain names instead of raw IP addresses and port numbers.

 ---

 ## Cloudflare Tunnel

-Cloudflare Tunnel is used to provide secure remote access to the server without traditional router port forwarding.
+Cloudflare Tunnel provides remote access without traditional router port forwarding.

-Instead of forwarding ports from the router to the server, the server maintains a tunnel connection to Cloudflare.
+Instead of opening router ports directly to the server, the server maintains a tunnel connection to Cloudflare.

-Remote users connect through Cloudflare, and Cloudflare forwards the traffic through the tunnel to the server.
+Remote users connect through Cloudflare, and Cloudflare forwards traffic through the tunnel to the server.

-The project includes Cloudflare evidence in:
+Repository evidence:

 ```text
 Images/Cloudflare DNS Management.png